 - Teaching language

-Written school exams are held each semester, cf. Regulations on full-time studies at the Norwegian School of Economics, NHH, §4-5 and Supplementary provisions to these regulations, section 4.5.
+A written school exam is held each semester (cf. Regulations on full-time studies at the Norwegian School of Economics, NHH, §3-1).

 Associate Professor Lars Ivar Oppedal Berge, Department of Accounting, Auditing and Law